apache/cassandra-java-driver/changelog/README.md

 - [bug] JAVA-1089: Set LWT made from BuiltStatements to non-idempotent.
 - [improvement] JAVA-923: Position idempotent flag on object mapper queries.
 - [bug] JAVA-1070: The Mapper should not prepare queries synchronously.
+- [new feature] JAVA-982: Introduce new method ConsistencyLevel.isSerial().
+- [bug] JAVA-764: Retry with the normal consistency level (not the serial one) when a write times out on the Paxos phase.

 ### 3.0.0